MacroFab Blog

 What is enepig

-One simple solution to the black pad potential issue is to use a similar alternative surface finish: ENEPIG (Electroless Nickel Electroless Palladium Immersion Gold).
+One simple solution to the black pad potential issue is to use an ENEPIG surface finish.
+ENEPIG stands for Electroless Nickel Electroless Palladium Immersion Gold.
 The ENEPIG finish solves this issue by depositing electroless palladium on top of the nickel layer.
 The palladium prevents any Nickel contamination from migrating to the gold.

 ENEPIG is suitable for PCBs using different packaging technologies soldered across the system board.
 ENEPIG can also satisfy a wide range of applications such as military, aerospace, and other high-performance devices within the medical industry that features high density and reliability.